65536william/docspring-documentation/docs/api/create-data-request/create.md

 > Please send us a message if you need a different `auth_type` or `auth_second_factor_type`.

-Please note that is important to provide accurate authentication details, in case an electronic signature is disputed.
+It is important to provide accurate authentication details in case an electronic signature is disputed.
 You can send us SHA256 hashes if you don't want to disclose too much information about your user accounts.
-(However, you must never send a plaintext session ID, because this is very sensitive information.)
+(However, you must never send a plaintext session ID, because this is very sensitive information).

 If your user ID column is an incrementing integer, then it is important to use a salt to hide this information.
 We recommend configuring a single salt that you use for all of your SHA256 hashes.
 Alternatively, you can use a different salt for each user, and store this in your database.
-But please make sure you never lose this salt, otherwise there is no way to prove that the SHA256 hashes match the records in your database.
+But make sure that you never lose this salt, for there is no way to prove that the SHA256 hashes match the records in your database without it.

 ## Example Response